2025–26 VfL Wolfsburg season: Background and pre-season

 Following the end of the 2023–24 season, manager Niko Kovač was dismissed and replaced by Ralph Hasenhüttl.
 Under Hasenhüttl, the club performed better than in the previous season, matching the previous season's final points tally of 37 in early March, after 24 matches, with the club 7th in the table.
 However, after Wolfsburg failed to win any of the following eight matches, Hasenhüttl was sacked and Daniel Bauer took over as interim manager for the final two matches.
 Wolfsburg finished the 2024–25 season 11th with 43 points.

-On 12 June 2025, Paul Simonis was appointed as head coach on a two-year contract.
+On 12 June 2025, Dutchman Paul Simonis was appointed as head coach on a two-year contract, having won the KNVB Cup with Go Ahead Eagles in the previous season, his only season as a manager.
+VfL Wolfsburg were forecasted to finish 10th in the league by Opta, and had the highest net spend of any Bundesliga club over the course of the 2025–26 season, estimated at €30 million.

 Following the end of the 2024–25 season, goalkeeper Niklas Klinger, midfielder Bennit Bröger and forwards Bartosz Białek and Kevin Behrens were all released, and forward Lukas Nmecha signed for Premier League club Leeds United after his Wolfsburg contract expired.
 Young goalkeeper Philipp Schulze and young midfielder Kofi Amoako left for undisclosed fees to SC Verl and Dynamo Dresden respectively, whilst first team defenders Cédric Zesiger and Sebastiaan Bornauw also left the club; Zesiger transferred to FC Augsburg for an undisclosed fee, having spent the second half of the previous season on loan at the club, whilst Bornauw joined Leeds United for a fee of €6,000,000.
+Forward Tiago Tomás was sold to fellow Bundesliga club VfB Stuttgart for a fee of €14,000,000.

-Forward Mohamed Amoura joined permamently for a fee of around €17,000,000, having agreed a loan with a compulsory purchase option from Union Saint-Gilloise the previous summer.
+Forward Mohamed Amoura signed for Wolfsburg on a permanent basis for a fee of around €17,000,000, having agreed a loan with a compulsory purchase option from Union Saint-Gilloise the previous summer.
 Young goalkeeper Jakub Zielinski signed from Legia Warsaw for an undisclosed fee, as did defender Denis Vavro who transferred from F.C.
 Copenhagen.
 Fellow defender Aaron Zehnter signed from SC Paderborn for a fee of €4,500,000, whilst midfielder Vinícius Souza joined from EFL Championship club Sheffield United for an undisclosed fee.

+Wolfsburg signed Danish winger Jesper Lindstrøm on a season-long loan from Napoli, whilst Jakub Kamiński and Bartol Franjić left the club on season-long loans, to 1.
+FC Köln and Venezia respectively.
+Nicolas Cozza also left on a season-long loan to Nantes where he was on loan during the previous season.

 Review

-On 9 November 2025, manager Paul Simonis was sacked, having won just twice in the opening 10 matches of the Bundesliga.
-Under-19 manager Daniel Bauer was appointed as his replacement on an interim basis.